Home » Caravans » The costs of owning a static caravan

 How much are static caravan site fees?

 You’ll typically pay rent to the holiday park for the land your caravan stands on and the use of its facilities.
 This is the pitch fee.
 It’s likely your biggest single running cost, but you get more for your money than the right to use that piece of land.
 It also covers items like the water supply and upkeep of the park.
-Pitch fees vary significantly from park to park, and from location to location within the park.
+Pitch fees vary significantly from park to park, and from location to location within the park, but as a guide can fall into the following annual price bands:

 How much does it cost to heat a static caravan?